Christian Bethancourt Player Props: Rays vs. Blue Jays

 Blue Jays Pitching Rankings

-- The pitching staff for the Blue Jays has a collective nine K/9, which ranks 13th in the league.
+- The 9.2 strikeouts per nine innings compiled by the Blue Jays pitching staff ranks 10th in MLB.

-- The Blue Jays' 4.57 team ERA ranks 15th among all league pitching staffs.
+- The Blue Jays have a 4.40 team ERA that ranks 14th among all league pitching staffs.

-- The Blue Jays give up the fifth-most home runs in baseball (22 total, 1.6 per game).
+- Blue Jays pitchers combine to surrender the fourth-most home runs in baseball (23 total, 1.5 per game).

-- Kikuchi (1-0) makes the start for the Blue Jays, his third of the season.
+- The Blue Jays are sending Manoah (1-0) to the mound to make his fourth start of the season.
+He is 1-0 with a 4.91 ERA and 11 strikeouts through 14 2/3 innings pitched.

-- His most recent appearance was on Sunday against the Los Angeles Angels, when the lefty tossed 4 1/3 innings, surrendering six earned runs while allowing nine hits.
+- In his most recent appearance on Tuesday against the Detroit Tigers, the right-hander went 4 1/3 innings, allowing three earned runs while surrendering four hits.

+- The 25-year-old has an ERA of 4.91, with 6.7 strikeouts per nine innings, in three games this season.
+Opponents are batting .246 against him.

 © 2023 Data Skrive.
 All rights reserved.